 Pinellas National Wildlife Refuge was established in 1951 to protect the last remaining undeveloped coastal areas in highly urbanized Pinellas County.
 The refuge consists of several small islands in the mouth of Tampa Bay, including Indian Key and Tarpon Key.
 These islands once served as traditional nesting grounds for thousands of colonial waterbirds before coastal development transformed much of Florida's natural shoreline.
 The refuge's creation marked a crucial moment in local conservation efforts, preserving these vital wildlife sanctuaries amid the rapid urbanization of the Tampa Bay area.

-Last Updated 28 days ago
+Last Updated 4 months ago

 Park and Trail conditions and information may change due to weather, seasons, and other factors.
 Always check Offical Sources for the most up-to-date information before visiting.